 The list has a range of cards from three different decades, including RCs, signed patches, and even an appearance from LeBron James!

-We’ve looked at sales over the last six months to bring you a list with the five most valuable MJ cards on the market.
+We’ve looked at sales over the last six months to bring you a list of the five most valuable MJ cards on the market.
 The cards are listed from most to least expensive, so be prepared for some heavy hitters to start off with.

 1986 Michael Jordan Fleer RC #57 (buy on eBay)